 Let’s get started!

-CFI is one of the first providers you should check out if you want a financial or investment banking course.
+CFI is one of the first providers you should check out if you want a course on financial modeling or investment banks.
 They have a ton of courses available, but their Certified Financial Modeling and Valuation Analyst course is one of our favorites.
 After all, they’re the ones who created the certification program in the first place!

-CFI’s self-paced course can help you obtain a certification in just a few short months while also augmenting your skills and abilities as a financial analyst.
+CFI’s self-paced course can help you obtain a certification in just a few short months while also augmenting your financial modeling skills and abilities as an analyst.

 CFI provides a comprehensive platform that includes over 28 courses and a few hundred Excel/Powerpoint resources.
 This is the supplement to over 100 hours of video training.
 Additionally, all of these resources are conveniently available to you online, allowing you to study around your hectic schedule.

 All of the instructors at CFI have over 20 years of training experience.
 And since they offer different subscription options at monthly and annual levels, you can save some money if you learn a fast pace.